Canon SX420 vs Sony NEX-5

 It is notable that the SX420 offers wifi support, while the NEX-5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the NEX-5 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the NEX-5 have been discontinued, but can regularly be found used on ebay.
 The NEX-5 was replaced by the Sony NEX-5N, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX420 and NEX-5 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Sony NEX-5 Manual.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Sony NEX-5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.